How Much Do You Need to Pay Each Month to Be Debt-Free in 3 Years?

 A three-year payoff isn't simply a shorter version of an open-ended plan.
 It represents a fixed window in which the balance must be reduced to zero, which requires a consistent level of monthly reduction.

-In most cases, this means a payment that is significantly higher than the minimum.
-The difference is not incremental, it's a shift in how much of the balance is removed each month.
+In most cases, the payment has to be significantly higher than the minimum.
+The difference is more than a small adjustment; it changes how much of the balance is removed each month.

 The key requirement is consistency.
 A payment that reaches the target in theory must also be repeatable in practice.
 The plan only works if the same level of reduction can be maintained across the entire life of the debt.